daattali/beautiful-jekyll/_drafts/five-steps-to-build-your-simple-summer-wardrobe.md

 **Bottoms:**

 * Skirts: patterned skirt that I fixed with a new waist elastic (Walmart), grey flowy pocket skirt I bought for my birthday.
 I LOVE it!
-* Dress skirt (not pictured): turqoise wool pencil skirt
+* Dress skirt: turqoise wool pencil skirt
 * Shorts: cutoff shorts from my old jeggings that wore out in the knees

 **You can find some of my simple summer wadrobe pieces in my Amazon shops under “capsule wardrobe”.
 Click:** [**Amazon Canada**](http://www.amazon.ca/shop/simplehomemom) **and** [**Amazon US**](http://www.amazon.ca/shop/simplehomemom)**_._**